Miner3D-Gamer/mirl/README.md

 - Almost everything has a short docstring
 - Execution stopping functions/macros like panic! or unwrap() are only ever used in custom panic/unwrap functions

+### When updating (Major.Minor.Patch):
+- Major: You _will_ need to fix something
+- Minor: You may need to fix something
+- Patch: Something changed, if it affected you is up to chance

+(This assumes you are using functions all across the lib)

 ---

 ### Hi there

 What brought you to this strange place?

 While a lot of the lib is stable and won't be touched again by me again, in the name of speed I will not hesitate to improve what already exists.

 I believe my goal is to create so many functions/structs/etc., that just work no matter what you throw at them, until I'm able to write entire projects in just a few lines of code.
+(And modularity!
+We love utter and absolute modularity, what a pain.)

 This is just a little big lib I built for easy function/struct/etc. reusability across my never ending stream of unfinished projects.
-Even if most of the functions in here will never be used again, considering there are ~3k functions, ~50 enums, ~100 structs, >200 traits, >1k trait implementations; you are sure to find _something_
+Even if many of the functions in here will never be used again, considering there are ~3k functions, ~50 enums, ~100 structs, ~100 traits, ~500 trait implementations; you are sure to find _something_ of use

 You can find the most random yet oddly specific things here.
 Enjoy!
 Or don't, honestly...